Analysis of the “Sagnac experiment”

 On the basis of the analysis, it was found that:

-• the time t2 for one complete tour of the light beam “2” is the same for both frames of reference; the
+1. The time t2 for one complete tour of light beam “2” is the same for both frames of reference;

-• time t1 for one complete tour of the light beam “1” is the same for both frames of reference.
+2. The time t1 for one complete tour of light beam “1” is the same for both frames of reference.

-In the frame of reference related to the rotating disk, for the difference between the time for one tour of the light beam “1” and the time for one tour of the light beam “2”, we get (after subtracting (13) from (11):
+For the difference between the time for one tour of light beam “1” and the time for one tour of light beam “2”, we obtain (after subtracting equation (13) from 11):

 , because

-Therefore, the demonstrated derivation of the equation, which is often used in rotation analyzes, proves the veracity of the theoretical explanation of the Sagnac’s experiment (in accordance with classical mechanics and Galilean relativity).
+Therefore, the demonstrated derivation of the equation, which is often used in rotation analyses, verifies the validity of the theoretical explanation of the Sagnac experiment (in accordance with classical mechanics and Galilean relativity!

 5.3.
 Conclusion

-The moving reference system in the stationary space at the Sagnac experiment is the “spinning disc”.
-The moving reference system in the stationary space at the experiments “One-way measurement of the speed of light” is the “moving/rotating Earth’s surface”.
+The moving reference system in the stationary space in the Sagnac experiment is the “spinning disc”.
+The moving reference system in the stationary space in “One-way measurement of the speed of light” and “Michelson-Gale-Pearson” experiments is the “rotating Earth’s surface”.

-The observed effects of displacement of the interference fringes in the case of “Sagnac’s ring interferometer”, as well as “light speed anisotropy” (the difference in the speed depending on the direction of the light beam) in the case of “one-way determination of the speed of light”, clearly demonstrate that:
+The observed effects of displacement of the interference fringes in the case of “Sagnac’s ring interferometer”, the “Michelson–Gale–Pearson experiment”, and “light speed anisotropy” (the difference in the speed depending on the direction of the light beam in the case of “One-way determination of the speed of light”) clearly demonstrated the following:

 Before examining the inappropriate conceptual design, embedded in the interferometer construction, used in the experiment “Michelson-Morley” (held in 1887), we will analyze the experiment “Michelson-Gale-Pearson” (held in 1925).
 The experiment “Michelson-Gale-Pearson” proves again that, in the reference system related to the moving Earth’s surface, the measured speed of light is influenced by the rotation of the Earth (by the movement of the Earth’s surface) – that the speed of light is not the same for all frames of reference.